*This post may contain affiliate links. Read more »

 Step 2

-Or, in a pot, bring the water, pandan leaves, lemongrass, and salt to a boil over medium-high heat.
+If not using a rice cooker, in a pot, bring the water, pandan leaves, lemongrass, and salt to a boil over medium-high heat.

 Stir in the jasmine rice, ensuring it is fully submerged in the boiling water.
 Reduce the heat to low and cover the pot with a lid.
 Let the rice simmer for 15-20 minutes, or until it is fully cooked and the water has been absorbed.